John-Brandon/Surf_aggregator/README.md

 # Surf_aggregator

-Code (and HTML) to aggregate surfing resources (webcams, tide tables, etc.).
-The first version contains a simple webpage with an embedded link to a surfcam.
-Normally, without a paid subscription to this particular streaming service, a 15 second advertisement would play before every 30 seconds of live camera stream.
+HTML and JavaScript to aggregate surfing resources (webcams, tide tables, etc.).
+Currently a simple webpage with an embedded link to a surfcam(s).
+Normally, without a paid subscription to certain streaming services, a 15 second advertisement might play before every 30 seconds of live camera stream.

-This behavior is avoided by embedding the link (which effectively bypasses the advertisments).
-Further, the HTML contains a short Java-script, which reloads the page every 30 seconds.
+This behavior may be avoided by embedding the camera URL into an iframe (which effectively bypasses the advertisments).
+Further, this HTML contains a short Java-script, which reloads an iframe every 30 seconds.
 This results in unlimited (free) live streaming with a brief reload twice a minute.

 ```html
 <head>